wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/1-introduction.md

 ## Connector and connections sharing

-After a maker configures a custom connector and then secures the API, they have a choice of how to share the connector and connections.
+After a maker configures a custom connector and then provides a more secure API, they have a choice of how to share the connector and connections.
 The manner that the connector and the connections are managed and shared have implications on the connector's security.

 The rest of this module explores how to configure custom connectors for the different types of authentication.